tjcreedy/metamate/README.md

 ### `dump`-specific arguments

-#### `-f/--outfasta path`

-`path` should be the path to a file to write retained ASVs to.
-If the file already exists, metaMATE will exit with an error unless `--overwrite` is set. `-f/--outfasta path` is only required if the other arguments specify a single output file; otherwise `-o/--outputdirectory` would be required.

 #### `-C/--resultcache path`

 `path` to a '\_resultcache' file output from a previous metaMATE run in mode `find`.
 If specified, `-i/--resultindex` is required.